josephxbrick/documentorganizer/README.md

 ## The TOC lists pages in the wrong order

-Make sure the tops of each row of artboards are aligned perfectly and arranged left-to right, whether your artboards are arranged in a single horizontal row, or if each section's artboards are arranged in their own row.
+Make sure the tops of all artboards in arrow are aligned perfectly and arranged left-to right, whether your artboards are arranged in a single horizontal row, or if each section's artboards are arranged in their own row.

 ---